frc5687/2021-tutorial/EXAMS/controls.md

 - Drive robot.
 - Turn robot off.
 - Unplug battery and show how to pick up the battery and put it away.
+- Log drive session.

+## Revision B

+These tasks have been added to the exam since Revision B:

+- Bring your own laptop to the drive session.
+- Show how to log a drive session.
+- Log drive session.

+## Revision A

+These tasks have been added to the exam since Revision A:

+- Bring your own laptop to the drive session.
+- Show how to log a drive session.
+- Note which version of code is running on the robot.
+- Log drive session.

 # Level Two Controls Exam